lmullen/lincolnmullen.com/content/courses/data.2023/index.md

 -   Skim Gareth James, et al., *An Introduction to Statistical Learning: With Applications in R* (Springer, 2013), ch.
 10. [GMU library](https://link-springer-com.mutex.gmu.edu/chapter/10.1007/978-1-4614-7138-7_2)
 -   Wickham and Grolemund, *R for Data Science*, ch.
 23--24.
 -   Matthew L. Jockers and Ted Underwood, "Text-Mining the Humanities" in *A New Companion to Digital Humanities*, ed.
 Susan Schreibman, Ray Siemens, and John Unsworth (Wiley, 2016), 291--306.
 [GMU library](http://mutex.gmu.edu/login?url=http://www.gmu.eblib.com/EBLWeb/patron/?target=patron&extendedid=P_4093339_0)

-### Week 12 (April 17): Introduction to JavaScript and Observable notebooks

-For this week, we will do a deep dive into Observable notebooks, which is a way of doing similar work with JavaScript rather than R or Python.
-Read as much of the [Observable documentation](https://observablehq.com/tutorials) as you can, focusing on the hands-on tutorials.

 ### Week 13 (April 24): Introduction to Observable plot